Updated October 2017

 The Scarpa Vapor V

-comes in right behind the Quantums in terms of comfort.
+comes in behind the Quantums regarding comfort.
 It has a medium wide fit and only the slightest downturn, keeping the foot in a comfortable, neutral position.
 It lost a point because the buckles on the velcro closure system hurt some testers' feet in hand cracks.
 The Butora Acro

 These shoes are approximately the same length, but the Skwama (right) is significantly wider than the Tarifa.

 Comfort is pretty subjective, and everyone's foot is unique.
 The Tenaya Tarifa